toku-sa-n/accessor/README.md

 Accessors to read and write physical memory volatilely, such as performing memory-mapped I/O.

 This crate provides accessors to the value at a specific physical memory address.
-The accessed type doesn't have to implement [`Copy`], but be aware that reading and writing the value creates a bitwise copy it.
+The accessed type doesn't have to implement [`Copy`], but be aware that reading and writing the value creates a bitwise copy of it.

 Accessors are similar to pointers with volatile read/writes (or for those who are familiar with crate [volatile(~v0.3.0)](https://docs.rs/volatile/0.3.0/volatile/index.html), pointers of volatile wrappers)